nodejs/node/doc/api/console.md

 current JavaScript CPU profiling session if one has been started and prints the report to the **Profiles** panel of the inspector.
 See [`console.profile()`][] for an example.

+If this method is called without a label, the most recently started profile is stopped.

 ### console.timeStamp([label])
 <!-- YAML